Stresa guided tours with a private local guide

 Nice antique prints and pictures give us the idea of the sophisticated and dreamy atmosphere of Belle Epoque, when European aristocracies used to arrive in Stresa to spend the summer and horse-drawn carriages were waiting at the railway station to accompany them to the Grand Hotel.
 At that time the fabulous Orient Express train was running and stopping at Stresa.

 The name of Stresa is linked to the famous Music Festival (Le Settimane Musicali di Stresa) that has been a tradition in town since 1961.
 Not far from the lake is an elegant residence, Villa Ducale, that was built in the 18th century by a local family called Bolongaro.
 Today a part of Villa Ducale houses a Museum dedicated to an important catholic philosopher, the Blessed Antonio Rosmini, who died in the villa in 1855, where he spent the last years of his life.
 But Villa Ducale is also known to have been the summer home of Duchess of Genoa, Elisabetta di Sassonia, whose young daughter was Princess Margherita who married Umberto I di Savoia and in 1878 became Queen Margherita (the first Queen of Italy).
 The Villa was bought by Margherita's mother in 1857 so Princess Margherita used to come to Stresa every summer as a child.
 Stresa was always dear to the Queen and the local shortbread biscuits "Le Margheritine di Stresa" were named in her honour.
-A fifteen minutes' walk from the centre of Stresa is the cable car station that leads up to Mottarone.
+A fifty minutes' drive from the centre of Stresa is Mount Mottarone.
 In the past Mount Mottarone was accessed by a rack railway that connected Stresa to the mountain.
-The railway line was set up in 1911, but in 1970 the scenic train was replaced by the cable car.
-Mottarone, that lies between the Borromeo Gulf and lake Orta, is 1497 metres high (4892 feet high) and in a clear day it offers a truly tremendous sight: seven lakes, a wonderful profile of the Alps and the Po plain are visible from the top.
+The railway line was set up in 1911, but in 1970 the scenic train was replaced by a cable car line that is not operating anymore, so nowadays acces to Mottarone is only possible by car.
+Mount Mottarone that lies between the Borromeo Gulf and lake Orta, is 1497 metres high (4892 feet high) and in a clear day it offers a truly tremendous sight: seven lakes, a wonderful profile of the Alps and the Po plain are visible from the top.
 Halfway between Stresa and Mottarone are the pretty Alpinia Botanic Gardens that contain a selection of hundreds of alpine species and offer an amazing view over the Borromeo Gulf and its islands.

 SUGGESTED HALF-DAY GUIDED TOUR

 You can choose to have a guided tour of Stresa in the morning or in the afternoon.
 We can meet in Stresa for a visit to the town.
-Then we will walk to the cable car station (Lido of Carciano in Stresa).
-Ride up to Mottarone where we'll spend some time walking around, discovering the area and learning about past activities on Mottarone.
+Then we will take a ferry to cross the lake for a visit to the hermitage of Saint Catherine, built on steep rocks where we'll spend some time visiting the frescoed church and enjoying the views.